supercollider/scvim/README.md

 * Launch the SuperCollider QT Help System
 * SnipMate integration

+**UPGRADE NOTICE**

+If you have been using this plugin before check the keycommand deprecation notice and get used to the new commands which are more in line with vim standards.

 **A word of warning**:

 This only works with SC 3.5 + QT GUI